gher-uliege/DIVA/README.md

 [![DOI](https://zenodo.org/badge/80114691.svg)](https://zenodo.org/badge/latestdoi/80114691)

+IMPORTANT: this original DIVA version will remain available but not further developped.
+For new features you should switch to the generalization in N-dimensions https://github.com/gher-ulg/DIVAnd.jl using a very modern progamming language Julia.

 # DIVA (Data-Interpolating Variational Analysis)

 DIVA allows the spatial interpolation of data (*analysis*) in an optimal way, comparable to *optimal interpolation* (OI).
 In comparison to OI, it takes into account coastlines, sub-basins and advection.
 Calculations are highly optimized and rely on a [*finite element*](https://en.wikipedia.org/wiki/Finite_element_method) resolution.